gvwilson/thirdbit/src/fiction/makers-return/index.md

-Dockety and Beevy slowed to a stop as they came around the corner and retracted their wheels to walk the rest of the way across the town square.
+Dockety and Beevy slowed to a stop as they came around the corner and retracted their wheels so that they could walk the rest of the way across the town square.
 Nash's hand twitched toward the holster on his hip, but Special Blazes seemed unbothered by the bots' arrival.